Gang Investigator Job Description and Career Outlook

 Gang Investigator Salary, Job Outlook and Employers

 Police agencies will always need skilled investigators to deal with criminal activity by gangs.
-The Bureau of Labor Statistics projects job growth of 7% from 2010 to 2020 for police and detectives.1 Salaries vary depending on position; however, if the investigator is a police officer, pay will be commensurate with time in service and grade in that officer’s jurisdiction.
-According to the BLS, detectives and criminal investigators earn a median salary of $68,820 as of May 2010.1
+The Bureau of Labor Statistics projects job growth of 5% from 2012 to 2022 for police and detectives.1 Salaries vary depending on position; however, if the investigator is a police officer, pay will be commensurate with time in service and grade in that officer’s jurisdiction.
+According to the BLS, detectives and criminal investigators earn an average annual salary of $79,030 as of 2012.2

 Gang Investigator Interviews